AI Assistant Generates Business Logic Code

 Merge Code

-The logic code generated by the AI assistant is initially saved in .xxx.md
+The AI-generated logic code is first saved in .xxx.md

 deepseek